 The LUMSA e-Learning project is part of the University activities in support of traditional teaching and includes distance and blended training initiatives.

-The coordination of the initiative is entrusted to Prof. Maria Cinque, associate professor of Didactics and special pedagogy, researcher and coordinator of national and European research projects - including two PRIN and several Erasmus + Calls - as well as member of the editorial committee of scientific journals Universitas and Italian Journal of Educational Research.
+The coordination of the initiative is entrusted to Prof. Maria Cinque, full professor of Didactics and special pedagogy, researcher and coordinator of national and European research projects - including two PRIN and several Erasmus + Calls - as well as member of the editorial committee of scientific journals Universitas and Italian Journal of Educational Research.

 The LUMSA e-Learning project also makes use of the collaboration of a scientific committee composed of: